fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/parameter_space.md

 ## Defining a Parameter Space

-A parameter space connects parameter declarations to attributes of one or more evaluation objects.
+A parameter space connects parameter declarations to attributes of one or more targets.
 Any Python object with writable attributes works; in practice this is usually a {class}`~CADETProcess.processModel.Process`.

 ```{code-cell} ipython3